 We demonstrate this value by asking first, respecting an answer the first time, and creating a listening environment.
 We believe that any person in the the rope group, whether a new or established member, a host or instructor, should always ask before touching a person or their equipment.
 We believe that all parties should be as informed as possible before beginning any activity, and we believe that anyone in sig group should be able to change their mind without explanation and that things should stop as safely and as quickly as possible.
 The consent of tops and bottoms are equally important.
 For anyone who says no, or that they’re uncomfortable, their word should be accepted and they should not be pressured to perform in any way.

 Our hope is that by providing and living these values, we foster open and inviting spaces to pursue kink play.

 Ethics Committee - Issues

-"Ethical behavior includes honesty, integrity, fairness and a variety of other positive traits.
-Those who have others' interests in mind when they make decisions are displaying ethical behavior"
+"Ethical behaviour includes honesty, integrity, fairness and a variety of other positive traits.
+Those who have others' interests in mind when they make decisions are displaying ethical behaviour"

 Charged with the responsibility of ensuring the ethical behaviour of UB members at UB events, the committee mediates or investigates, issues, disputes, or complaints from UB members.